nguyenZzzz/ThuTamNguyen_facial_recognition/README.md

 | Yolov3| COCO |
 | Xception| ImageNet|

+### Description
+This model uses Xception architecture for Transfer Learning, and is trained on 300 images of 3 classes using the last 27 layers in the network.
+The classifier is a Dense layer with activaiton = 'softmax'

 ### Training Data
 300 images of 3 classes have been used for the purpose of training the classifier of this project.
 The image is taken with either a laptop's webcam or cell-phone and cropped so that only the faces are in the images